bsakai2000/DesktopGames/Minesweeper/minesweeper.6.md

 # DESCRIPTION

-A Minesweeeper game written in GTK3+, modelled after the Window
+A Minesweeeper game written in GTK3+, modelled after the Windows XP Minesweeper

 **-b** _bombs_
 : Place _bombs_ bombs on the playing field